-Pursuant to our certificate of incorporation, if we are If an acquisition has not been unable to complete our initial business combination completed within 18 months after the within 18 months from the closing of this offering (or effective date of the company's 21 months from the closing of this offering if the registration statement, funds held in the extension criteria described elsewhere is satisfied), we trust or escrow account are returned to will (i) cease all operations except for the purpose of investors. winding up, (ii) as promptly as reasonably possible but not more than ten business days thereafter, redeem 100% of the outstanding public shares which redemption will completely extinguish public stockholders' rights as stockholders (including the right to receive further liquidation distributions, if any), subject to applicable law, and (iii) as promptly as reasonably possible following such redemption, subject to the approval of our remaining stockholders and our board of directors, dissolve and liquidate, subject (in the case of (ii) and (iii) above) to our obligations under Delaware law to provide for claims of creditors and the requirements of other applicable each investor.
-Each investor would be given the opportunity to notify the company in writing, within a period of no less than 20 business days and no more than 45 business days from the effective date of a post-effective amendment to the escrow account are automatically returned to the stockholder.
-Unless a all of the investors and none of the securities are issued.
+Pursuant to our certificate of incorporation, if we are If an acquisition has not been unable to complete our initial business combination completed within 18 months after the within 18 months from the closing of this offering (or effective date of the company's 21 months from the closing of this offering if the registration statement, funds held in the extension criteria described elsewhere is satisfied), we trust or escrow account are returned to will (i) cease all operations except for the purpose of investors. winding up, (ii) as promptly as reasonably possible but not more than ten business days thereafter, redeem 100% of the outstanding public shares which redemption will completely extinguish public stockholders' rights as stockholders (including the right to receive further liquidation distributions, if any), subject to applicable law, and (iii) as promptly as reasonably possible following such redemption, subject to the approval of our remaining stockholders and our board of directors, dissolve and liquidate, subject (in the case of (ii) and (iii) above) to our obligations under Delaware law to provide for claims of creditors and the requirements of other applicable us in connection with our completion of a business combination.